justin-ys/ArchiveIt/README.md

-# ArchiveIt - A Reddit post archiver
+# ArchiveIt - The Reddit Post Archiver
-/u/archiveitbot, by /u/jman005, is a bot made to format Reddit posts into a savable filetypes.
+/u/archiveitbot (by /u/jman005), is a bot made to format Reddit posts into a savable filetypes.
 You can summon it anywhere by commenting:

 ```/u/archiveitbot [format]```

-Where [format] is the filetype you'd like it to output.
-Currently,```text``` is the only supported format, but I plan to add html (and maybe even XML?) support in the near future.
+Where [format] is the filetype you'd like to output.
+Currently, the only supported format is `text`.
+I plan to add HTML (and maybe even XML?) support in the near future.
 See [the FAQ](https://www.reddit.com/r/archiveit/comments/9ltg4x/what_is_archiveit_and_faq/) for more information.

 Running the bot